All posts

 3. Enable zoom on desktop if your theme supports it

-4. Add any video you have to the gallery, positioned second
+4. Add any product video to the gallery, positioned second

-5. Check the mobile swipe experience — does it feel smooth and intuitive?
+5. Check the mobile swipe experience on a real device

 When you are in a position to reshoot, invest in lifestyle imagery before anything else.
 Hero shots sell the product.
 Lifestyle shots sell the feeling — and that's what actually converts.
 For a complete look at every element of the product page that affects whether someone adds to cart, the Shopify product page audit guide covers images alongside copy, trust signals, reviews, and the buy button.